-But then Apple updated the MacBook Pro with Retina display and lowered the price.
-Now there's only a $200 difference between the 13-inch MacBook Air and the base-model 13-inch MacBook Pro with Retina display.
-For that $200, you get a significant faster processor and better graphics performance, a much better screen, more memory and storage options (up to 16 GB RAM and 1 TB flash storage), and better expandability to boot thanks to two Thunderbolt 2 ports and an HDMI port.
+For the price difference between a 13-inch MacBook Air and Retina MacBook Pro, you get a significant faster processor and better graphics performance, a much better screen, more memory and storage options (up to 16 GB RAM and 1 TB flash storage), and better expandability to boot thanks to two Thunderbolt 2 ports and an HDMI port.
 The MacBook Pro with Retina display is also heavier, by about half a pound.

 Bottom line: If you're not willing or able to pay for the MacBook Pro with Retina display, or if you want to save weight and don't care about the differences in the two machines, the MacBook Air is a fantastic, lightweight laptop that will get the job done.

 If you still can't decide with MacBook Air is the right one to choose from, I'd recommend dropping by our [Apple notebooks] discussion forum and posting a question there. iMore has a thriving online community that can help answer questions and offer advice based on their own experience.
 You're also welcome to post comments here.

 The MacBook Air is a fantastic, flexible computer that's easy to carry thanks to Apple's ingenious engineering - feather-light and slim.
 For road warriors and other who don't want to be encumbered with a heavy computer, the MacBook Air makes a fantastic traveling companion.

 - iPad Air vs. MacBook Air: Which Apple ultra-portable should you get?

 - MacBook Air vs. MacBook Pro: Which laptop should you get?

 - MacBook Air 11-inch vs. 13-inch: Which ultralight laptop should you get?